Chief factors in Polish groups: Chief blocks

-Let $H\normal G$ be the subgroup generated by all components.
-The previous paragraph ensures that $H$ covers all chief blocks $[G/N]$ for $N\in \mc{N}$.
-The subgroup $H$ is therefore not contained in $N$ for any $N\in \mc{N}$.
-Our hypothesis thus implies $H=G$.
+The previous paragraph ensures that the closed normal subgroup $E(G)$ generated by all the components covers all chief blocks $[G/N]$ for $N\in \mc{N}$.
+Thus $E(G)$ is not contained in $N$ for any $N\in \mc{N}$.
+Given our hypothesis that every proper closed normal subgroup of $G$ is contained in some $N \in \mc{N}$, we conclude that $E(G)=G$.
 That is to say, $G$ is of semisimple type, completing the proof. \end{proof}